-In our school we participate in Assessment for Excellence (AfE) INCAS testing for P2,3+P5+6 and SNSA - National Assessments for P1,4 and P7s, this takes place after January.
+In our school we participate in SNSA - National Assessments for P1,4 and P7s, this takes place after January.
 Other methods of recording pupil's progress are on-going.
 One main report form is usually sent out early in the summer term.
 This will identify the CfE Level your child is working at and include a Personal Statement from your child.